 Denna information är endast avsedd för sjukvårdspersonal verksam i Sverige och som svar på din fråga.
 Informationen nedan är på engelska

 Baricitinib is associated with an increased rate of infections such as upper respiratory tract infections compared to placebo.
-In treatment naïve patients, combination with methotrexate resulted in increased frequency of infections compared to baricitinib monotherapy.1
+In rheumatoid arthritis clinical studies, in treatment naïve patients, combination with methotrexate resulted in increased frequency of infections compared to baricitinib monotherapy.12

-The risks and benefits of treatment with baricitinib should be carefully considered prior to initiating therapy in patients with active, chronic or recurrent infections.1
+The risks and benefits of treatment with baricitinib should be carefully considered prior to initiating therapy in patients with active, chronic or recurrent infections.12

-Upper respiratory tract infections were very commonly (≥10%) reported adverse events in RA BARI clinical trials.2
+Upper respiratory tract infections were very commonly (≥10%) reported adverse events in RA BARI clinical trials.13

 All TE Infection